Home » Shower Head Flow Restrictors: Everything You Need to Know

 Do All Shower Heads Have a Flow Restrictor?

-As per the regulations set by the National Energy Act, manufacturers of shower heads are obliged to integrate a flow controller or restrictor in their products.
-This not only aids in water conservation but also promotes environmental sustainability.
+The National Energy Act mandates manufacturers of shower heads to incorporate a flow controller or restrictor in their products.

 Definition of a Showerhead Flow Restrictor

 A showerhead flow restrictor is a device that reduces the water flow rate in shower heads to a maximum of 2.5 gallons per minute.
-This device is usually installed to conserve water and reduce energy costs.

 Shower Head Flow Restrictor